 When information is divided, your business teams must do daube work.
 Different teams may end up repeating the same set of tasks because those tasks are not clearly defined for them.
-In these situations, the time-to-value ratio is high, and “data fatigue” eventually sets in.
+The time-to-value ratio is high in these situations, and “data fatigue” eventually sets in.

 With silos of data, it’s hard to make quick, well-informed decisions.
 Your business and data teams must first gather and process data from many different sources.
 By this time, the fact that you moved first will no longer be an advantage.
 Also, with silos of data, you might make decisions based on outdated information.

 Data silos hamper organizational alignment